-Refer to Diagram: The emergency battery backup disks are the large round disks shown in the diagram.
+Refer to Diagram: The Battery cover is the large round disk shown in the diagram.
 Note: This same disk is also used as a probe zero disk.
-Simply remove the cover when replacing the batteries (3 AA cells) for each.
+Simply remove the cover when replacing the batteries (3 AA cells).
 When performing a manual probe zero function, simply place the transducer on disk making firm contact.
-Important: Be sure to follow the polarity label located on the back label of the DFX-8.
-Note: Rechargeable batteries can be used, however they must be recharged outside of the unit in a standalone battery charger.
+Important: Be sure to follow the polarity labels located on the back label of the DFX-7.
+Note: Rechargeable batteries can be used, however they must be recharged outside of the unit in a stand alone battery charger.